 News organisations reject allegations of complicity in October 7 attacks

+News outlets reject allegations of complicity in Hamas attack inside Israel

 Two outlets cut ties with a Gaza-based photojournalist after pro-Israel site accuses them of prior knowledge.